Mayor Brandon M. Scott

 Five core pillars continue to guide his administration into his second term: building public safety, prioritizing youth, clean and healthy communities, equitable neighborhood development, and responsible stewardship of city resources.

-Before becoming Mayor in 2020, Scott was unanimously elected president of the Baltimore City Council by his colleagues, after serving on the City Council for eight years, representing Baltimore's 2nd District.
-He was one of the youngest people ever elected to the Council, marking the beginning of his dynamic political career.
+Before becoming Mayor in 2020, Scott was unanimously elected president of the Baltimore City Council by his colleagues after serving on the City Council for eight years, representing Baltimore’s 2nd District.
+He was one of the youngest people ever elected to the Council.

-Mayor Scott has emerged as a political leader known for his authentic, straightforward approach that resonates with constituents.
-He serves as Co-Chair of Mayors Against Illegal Guns and as 2nd Vice President of the African American Mayors Association.
+Mayor Scott has emerged as a political leader known for his authentic, straightforward approach.
+He serves as Co-Chair of Mayors Against Illegal Guns and as First Vice President of the African American Mayors Association.

 Mayor Scott is a community leader, public servant, and son of Baltimore City.
 A proud Baltimorean and lifelong resident, Scott is a graduate of MERVO High School and St. Mary’s College of Maryland.
 He resides in the Westfield neighborhood of Northeast Baltimore with his wife Hana, and their children Ceron, Charm, and Camden.